popitsch/rnalib/docs/readme.rst

 To use *rnalib* in jupyter lab (recommended), you should:

 * Install jupyter lab
-* Install and create a new virtual environment (venv)
+* Install and create a new virtual environment (*venv*)
-* Activate the venv and install the required packages from the requirements.txt file
+* Activate the *venv* and install the required packages from the `requirements.txt <https://raw.githubusercontent.com/popitsch/rnalib/main/requirements.txt>`_ file
-* Add the venv to jupyter lab
+* Add the *venv* to jupyter lab
-* Start jupyter lab and create/load a notebook
+* Start jupyter lab, create/load a notebook and select the *venv* as kernel

 Here is an example of how to use *rnalib* in jupyter lab (adapt paths to your system):

 .. code:: bash

-    $ cd /Users/niko/.virtualenvs # change to your venv directory
+    $ cd /Users/myusername/.virtualenvs # change to your venv directory
     $ python3 -m venv rnalib      # create venv with name 'rnalib'
     $ source rnalib/bin/activate  # activate venv
     (rnalib) $ python3 -m pip install ipykernel ipywidgets # install required ipython packages